leangjia/blender_docs/manual/interface/window_system/status_bar.rst

 Keymap Information
 ==================

-The left of the Status Bar displays tool keymaps and mouse button functions.
+The left side of the Status Bar displays mouse button shortcuts and the keymap of the active tool.
-In editors with a toolbar, pressing :kbd:`Alt` shows the hotkey to change to a desired tool.
+In editors with a Toolbar, pressing :kbd:`Alt` shows the hotkeys to change to a desired tool.

 .. figure:: /images/interface_window-system_status-bar_ui_left.png
    :align: center